TrueBlocks/trueblocks-core/src/apps/chifra/README.md

-   state         export parts of the state for given address(es) tokens        export data related to ERC20 and/or ERC721 token(s) OTHER scrape        scrape the chain and build an index of address appearances (aka digests). status        query the status of the system quotes        return prices collected from configured remote API when          return a date given a block number or a block number given a date where         determine the location of block(s), either local or remote cache
+   state         export parts of the state for given address(es) tokens        export data related to ERC20 and/or ERC721 token(s) OTHER init          initialize TrueBlocks databases scrape        scrape the chain and build an index of address appearances (aka digests) serve         serve the TrueBlocks API via tbServer pins          query the status of the pinning system status        query the status of the system quotes        return prices collected from configured remote API when          return a date given a block number or a block number given a date where         determine the location of block(s), either local or remote cache

 #### Other Options